 #8.
 Bounce Rate

-Your bounce rate tells you how many users left your site after viewing only one page — which can shine a light on the users’ overall experience on your site.
+Your bounce rate reveals how many users left your site after viewing only one page — which can shine a light on the users’ overall experience on your site.

 But, like the time on page metric, bounce rate is subjective to its respective page and the content type.